Listing View

 Full Arch

-Dental implants are used when tooth loss has caused gaps to appear in between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be fixed.
-They are also important in that they underpin and support neighboring teeth.
+Dental implants are utilised when tooth loss has resulted in gaps appearing in between teeth and can be looked at as being replacement roots to which, cosmetic teeth can be attatched.
+They are also important in that they underpin and shore up neighboring teeth.

-Yes, it is possible however you should be aware that it takes about four months for the gums to fully repair themselves which involves shrinkage and as a result the implants will need to be adjusted.
+Yes, it is possible however you should be aware that it takes around four months for the gums to fully repair themselves which involves shrinkage and hence the implants have to be adjusted.

-Yes of course and just as with real teeth they have to be properly cleaned otherwise it can lead to plaque and infection and not to mention gum disease.
+Yes of course and just as with genuine teeth they have to be correctly cleaned or else it can cause plaque and infection as well as gum disease.

-It is not any sorer than having a tooth extracted which obviously depends on your pain threshold and the type/amount of anesthetic utilised.
+It is not any sorer than having a tooth extracted which clearly depends on your pain threshold and the type/amount of anesthetic utilised.

-Normally not because it needs an anesthetist to be in attendance but it may be a chargeable option provided by the dental practice.
+Normally not because it requires an anesthetist to be there but it may be a chargeable service provided by your dentist.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.